Knowing the advantages and disadvantages of sole proprietorship helps you decide if it’s right for your company.

 Types of Business Entities

 Before we dive into the sole proprietorship advantages and disadvantages, it helps to understand your business entity options.
 Below is a brief description of popular entities.
-CFO Perspective has a free online course that goes into more detail on the benefits of each business structure to help you decide which option might be best for your business.
+CFO Perspective has a Business Structure Selection course that goes into more detail on the benefits of each business structure to help you decide which option might be best for your business.
+It’s just one of the dozens of downloads, courses, and videos in the Finance And Strategy Toolkit (FAST).

 You can register your business as one of the following entities in the state where the business is located: